psyntium/snippet-marketplace/java/LanguageTranslation.md

 ### Testing Instructions

-Try changing the text or the languages to see what happens.
+Try changing the text or the languages in **testparams** to see what happens.

 ### Reference
 * [Overview of the Language Translator service](https://www.ibm.com/watson/developercloud/language-translator.html)